oroinc/documentation/backend/setup/demo-environment/gcp.rst

 2. Click **Launch on Compute Engine**.

 3. The Oro solution deployment page displays the default settings (e.g., name, zone, machine type, boot disk type, networking interfaces, etc.).
-You can accept or customize them, if necessary.
+You can accept or customize them if necessary.

     .. image:: /img/backend/setup/gcp/oro_solution_settings.png
        :alt: The details page of the Oro solution settings

 4. You can also select the image version, with or without demo data.
-The application with demo data provides all the necessary information for you to test the application, such as a preconfigured list of customers, products, submitted orders, quotes, the structured master and web catalogs.
+The application with demo data provides all the necessary information for you to test the application, such as a preconfigured list of customers, products, submitted orders, quotes, the structured master, and web catalogs.
 You can also explore the storefront using one of the pre-configured demo user roles.
 Sign in either as a guest user, a buyer (use *BrandaJSanborn@example.org* both as your login and password), or a manager (use *AmandaRCole@example.org* both as your login and password).

     .. image:: /img/backend/setup/gcp/oro_solution_image_version.png
        :alt: Selecting the image version